xraypy/xraylarch/_sources/installation.rst.txt

 =========================

-For Windows, MacOSX, and Linux, Larch now comes with simple installers, available at `Larch Installers (cars.uchicago.edu)`_.
+For Windows, MacOSX, and Linux, Larch now comes with simple installers, available at `Larch Binary Installers`_.
 These are self-contained files that will install a complete Python environment from Anaconda Python and all of X-rayLarch onto your computer.
 Installing Larch this way will be create a folder in your home folder called `xraylarch` by default (you can change it).
 This does not require administrative privilege and will not interfere with anything on your system -- you can uninstall simply by removing this folder.
-The installers are fairly large (300 to 500 Mb), but includes an entire scientific python environment.
-Installing by the other means described below will not take less disk space.
+The installers are fairly large (300 to 600 Mb), but includes an entire scientific python environment.
+Installing by the other means described below will not actually take less disk space, but will involve downloading many more smaller files, which may be an advantage for some people with poor connectivity.

 .. _installers_table: